pbuckner/x-plane_plugins/XPython/docs/source/development/udp/flir.rst

      X-Plane 11.55 (at least) **does not send FLIR data**.
 This appears to be completely broken.

      A bug has been filed with Laminar Research: 2021-Sep-3.

+     Unconfirmed reports indicate this interface was remove after X-Plane 11.41.

 .. toctree::
    :maxdepth: 1